 (6) In fall 2020, housing occupancy was significantly impacted by the COVID-19 pandemic.
-See the COVID-19 Disclosure above.

-(7) In fall 2021, housing occupancy was impacted by the COVID-19 pandemic, but to a lesser degree.
+In fall 2021, housing occupancy was impacted by the COVID-19 pandemic, but to a lesser degree.
 Cypress B (151 beds) was reserved for potential COVID-19 isolation space.
 Additionally, the Tampa campus offered super singles options to residents.
 Super singles are historically double occupancy spaces being rented as a single space.

-Demand for housing on the St. Petersburg Campus has decreased in recent years.
+Demand for housing on the St. Petersburg Campus has increased in recent years.
 See below for occupancy statistics for the last ten years.